gadget-framework/gadget2/docs/userguide.md

 the non-availability of a prey stock prevents the predators from growing as expected.

+\bigskip
-To define otherfood in the Gadget model, the ”main” file must contain a list of the data files that contain the description of the otherfood, and the format for this is shown below:
+To define otherfood in the Gadget model, the "main" file must contain a list of the data files that contain the description of the otherfood, and the format for this is shown below: